Parking is subject to UNH parking regulations. Any issue not referenced in the manual is unauthorized. Regulations are subject to periodic revision.

 - Woodside Permits, issued to eligible students residing in the Woodside Apartments, with parking restricted to the Woodside parking lot.

-- Resident East Permits, issued to eligible students residing in any residence hall excluding Woodside & Gables apartments, with parking restricted to E, E1 or E2 lots.
+- Resident East Permits, issued to eligible students residing in any residence hall excluding Woodside & Gables apartments, with parking restricted to E, E1, E2 and Evergreen lots.

 - Resident West permits, issued to eligible students of any residence hall or campus apartment complex, with parking restricted to the West Edge Lot, Mast Road Lot, or Mathes Lot.